ioccc-src/winner/1986/README.md

 The Bourne Shell (/bin/sh) won for both systems.
 The BSD finger program took third place.

-Rules and results were posted to net.lang.c and net.unix-wizards.
+[Rules](rules.txt) and results were posted to net.lang.c and net.unix-wizards.
-Micro/Systems Journal published started regular publishing of the winners.
+Micro/Systems Journal started regular publishing of the winners.
 The practice of making first announcement of the winners at the Summer Usenix BOF started this year.
 A notice was posted to net.announce.